Manasi94/pupil-labs-manasi/Documentation.md

 | Time for cython   	| 0.00055003166198     	| 1.46     	|

 =======

+####Errors while writing dist_pts_ellipse
+1. I had given the data type of the returned value of the function in the function definition itself.
+That throwed an error
+2. The dot product of pts and M_rot was modified since initially it showed error.
+Changed the syntax to this : ```python pts = pts.dot(M_rot) ```

 ### Filter function
 1. The implementation of the filter function in cython is in the file filter.pyx .
 2. Changed the arguments of area function to np.ndarray[np.float32_t, ndim=2] img .